“I’ve hugged a lot of servers in my life, and believe me, they do not hug you back.”

 Step 3.
 Cost Management and Optimisation

 Most organisations primary concern when moving to cloud is cost or ensuring costs don’t get out of control.
-Project 3 Cost Management and Optimisation focusses on implementing the right processes and tools to ensure you are in control of your costs, whilst also optimising costs by Right-Sizing servers and services where you can.
+Project 3 Cost Management and Optimisation focuses on implementing the right processes and tools to ensure you are in control of your costs, whilst also optimising costs by Right-Sizing servers and services where you can.

 Step 4.
 Backup

-Migrating your applications, servers and data to cloud requires a re think of your backup strategy.
+Migrating your applications, servers and data to cloud requires a rethink of your backup strategy.
 Typically, most organisations either choose to, extend their existing backup solution to AWS or implement a cloud native backup solution on AWS.